 Climate change

-One of our most important sustainability targets is to ensure that, by the end of 2030, our mills no longer use any fossil fuels nor purchase any fossil-based energy.
+One of our most important sustainability targets is to ensure that, by 2030, our mills no longer use any fossil fuels nor purchase any fossil-based energy.
 This will mean our production will no longer generate any fossil-based carbon dioxide emissions.

 Metsä Board's Climate transition plan presents strategic ambition and governance on climate matters, as well as our investments and climate actions related to production, products and the value chain.
 The plan documents our climate commitment and emphasises what we can achieve through collaboration with our customers, suppliers and other partners.

-In recognition of our efforts to reduce emissions and climate risks and to develop a low-carbon economy, Metsä Board has been included in CDP’s Climate A list for nine consecutive years (2016–2024).
+In recognition of our leadership in transparency and climate performance, Metsä Board has been included in CDP’s Climate A list for ten consecutive years (2016–2025).

 The transition to completely fossil-free energy requires improvements in energy efficiency and mill-specific measures to replace fossil fuels, both in our own energy generation and in terms of purchased electricity and heat.
 This will reduce our Scope 1 and 2 fossil-based CO2 emissions to zero by 2030.